prathamSharma25/PhotoTrans/README.md

 # PhotoTrans

+## :warning: IMPORTANT
+### This project needs improvement.
+Head over to the Issues tab to contribute and improve PhotoTrans

 PhotoTrans - A PYTHON PHOTO TRANSLATOR

 This application is designed as a Flask web application to extract text from uploaded images and translate it.